 If you have to ask whether your new company is a possible venture capital opportunity, it probably isn’t.
 People in new growth industries, multimedia communications, biotechnology, or the far reaches of high-technology products, generally know about venture capital and venture capital opportunities.

-The government prevents banks from investment in businesses because society, in general, doesn’t want banks taking savings from depositors and investing in risky business ventures; obviously when (and if) those business ventures fail, bank depositors’ money is at risk.
+The government prevents banks from investing in businesses because society, in general, doesn’t want banks taking savings from depositors and investing in risky business ventures; obviously when (and if) those business ventures fail, bank depositors’ money is at risk.
 Would you want your bank to invest in new businesses (other than your own, of course)?

-Furthermore, banks should not loan money to start-up companies either, for many of the same reasons.
+Furthermore, banks should not loan money to startup companies either, for many of the same reasons.
 Federal regulators want banks to keep money safe, in very conservative loans backed by solid collateral.
-Start-up businesses are not safe enough for bank regulators and they don’t have enough collateral.
+Startup businesses are not safe enough for bank regulators and they don’t have enough collateral.

 Why then do I say that banks are the most likely source of small business financing?
 Because small business owners borrow from banks.
 A business that has been around for a few years generates enough stability and assets to serve as collateral.
 Banks commonly make loans to small businesses backed by the company’s inventory or accounts receivable.
 Normally there are formulas that determine how much can be loaned, depending on how much is in inventory and in accounts receivable.

-A great deal of small business financing is accomplished through bank loans based on the business owner’s personal collateral, such as home ownership.
+A great deal of small business financing is accomplished through bank loans based on the business owner’s personal collateral, such as homeownership.
 Some would say that home equity is the greatest source of small business financing.

-The Small Business Administration (SBA)
+4. The Small Business Administration (SBA)

 The SBA works with “certified lenders,” which are banks.
 It takes a certified lender as little as one week to get approval from the SBA.
 If your own bank isn’t a certified lender, you should ask your banker to recommend a local bank that is.